-EDUCATION DEFINITION 601 HUD DEFINITION - HEARTH ACT - CURRENT RHYA DEFINITION Yes, if there are no appropriate alternatives: Generally, no, except for the following situations: Yes, if the youth cannot live with relatives and has no other safe place to go: "children and youth who are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations" > - "hotels and motels paid for by Federal, State, or local government programs for low-income individuals or by charitable organizations" "a youth for whom it is not possible to live in a safe environment with a relative, and who has no other safe alternative living arrangement." (emphasis added) congregate shelters, and transitional housing for the mentally ill);" -"an individual or family who has a primary nighttime residence that is a room in a hotel or motel and where they lack the resources necessary to reside there for more than 14 days, who has no subsequent residence identified; and lacks the resources or support networks needed to obtain other permanent housing;" -"any individual or family who is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life threatening conditions in the individual's or family's current housing situation, including where the health and safety of children are jeopardized, and who have no other residence and lack the resources or support networks to obtain other permanent housing" - "unaccompanied youth and homeless families with children and youth defined as homeless under other children and youth defined as homeless under other Federal statutes who have experienced a long term period without living independently in permanent housing; and have experienced persistent instability as measured by frequent moves over such period; and can be expected to continue in such status for an extended period of time because of chronic disabilities, chronic physical health or mental health conditions, substance addiction, histories of domestic violence or childhood abuse, the presence of a child or youth with a disability, or multiple barriers to employment.
+Yes, if there are no appropriate alternatives: No, Generally, no, except for the following situations: Yes, if the youth cannot live with relatives and has no other safe place to go: "an ir children and youth who are living in motels, "an ir hotels, trailer parks, or camping grounds due to resid the lack of alternative adequate accommodations" pper living "an individual who has a primary nighttime residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, "hotels and motels paid for by Federal, State, or local government programs for low-income individuals or by charitable organizations" "a youth for whom it is not possible to live in a safe environment with a relative, and who has no other safe alternative living arrangement." (emphasis added) cong the n "an individual or family who has a primary)) ingrituting residence that is a room in a notel of motel and where they lack the resources necessary to reside there for more than 14 days, who has no subsequent residence identified; and lacks the resources of support networks freeded to obtain other permanent housing;" - "any individual or family who is fleeing, or is attempting to flee, domestic violence, dating dangerous or life threatening conditions in the individual's or family's current housing situation, including where the health and cafety of children are jeopardized, and who have no other residence and lack the resources or support networks to obtain other permanent housing" - "unaccompanied youth and homeless families with children and youth defined as homeless under other Federal statutes who have experienced a long term housing: and have experienced persistent instability as measured by frequent moves over such period; and can be expected to continue in such status for an extended period of time because of chronic conditions, substance addiction, histories of domestic violence or childhood abuse, the presence of a child or youth with a disability, or multiple barriers to employment.